Geodesics and flows in a Poissonian city: Introduction

-The primary motivation of this previous work was to gain better understanding of the behaviour of network statistics (such as the mean excess network length) for entirely general networks.
-However the appearance of Poisson line processes in the upper bound result motivates a more detailed study of the ``Poissonian city'' generated by a unit intensity stationary isotropic Poisson line process.
-What can be said about the ``near-geodesics'' used to establish the upper bound? how close are they to true geodesics? how does random fluctuation affect excess length? and what about traffic flow on such a network?
-These questions are addressed below; their answers require the use of L\'evy subordinators and self-similar Markov processes (something of a novelty in stochastic geometry), and a curious improper anisotropic Poisson line process.
+The primary motivation of the previously mentioned work was to gain a better understanding of the behavior of network statistics (such as the mean excess network length) for entirely general networks.
+However, the appearance of Poisson line processes in the upper bound result motivates the following, more detailed, study of the ``Poissonian city'' generated by a unit intensity stationary isotropic Poisson line process.
+What can be said about the ``near-geodesics'' used to establish the upper bound?
+How close are they to true network geodesics?
+How does random fluctuation affect excess length?
+And what about traffic flow on such a network?
+These questions are addressed below; their answers require the use of L\'evy subordinators, self-similar Markov processes (something of a novelty in stochastic geometry) and a curious improper anisotropic Poisson line process.

-Previous relevant work includes: the note by \citet{Davidson-1974c}, who gives a qualitative argument showing that the Poisson line process provides good connections; \citet[Satz 5]{RenyiSulanke-1968}, who derive a result similar to the mean-excess result but concerning numbers of edges rather than length, and based on a fixed number of random lines; and recent higher-dimensional generalizations of the R\'enyi-Sulanke work by \citet[Theorem 1.3]{BoroczkySchneider-2008}.
-We also mention work by \citet{VossGloaguenSchmidt-2009} on limit distributions of shortest paths from subsidiary to major nodes in hierarchical networks based on random tessellations.
-Finally we note the interesting work of \citet{BaccelliTchoumatchenkoZuyev-2000}, related to the concept of \emph{spanners} from graph theory (a geometric spanner is a planar graph connecting a set of nodes for which the graph distance between any two points is less than some fixed multiple of Euclidean distance; see for example the exposition \citealp{NarasimhanSmid-2007}).
+Previous relevant work includes: the note by \citet {Davidson-1974c}, who gives a qualitative argument showing that the Poisson line process provides good connections; \citeauthor{RenyiSulanke-1968} [(\citeyear{RenyiSulanke-1968}), Satz 5], who derive a result similar to the mean-excess result, but concerning numbers of edges rather than length, and based on a fixed number of random lines; and recent higher-dimensional generalizations of the R\'enyi--Sulanke work by \citet {BoroczkySchneider-2008}, Theorem~1.3.
+We also mention work by \citet {VossGloaguenSchmidt-2009} on limit distributions of shortest paths from subsidiary to major nodes in hierarchical networks based on random tessellations.
+Finally, we note the interesting work of \citet {BaccelliTchoumatchenkoZuyev-2000} related to the concept of \textit{spanners} from graph theory [a geometric spanner is a planar graph connecting a set of nodes for which the graph distance between any two points is less than some fixed multiple of Euclidean distance; see, e.g., the exposition \citet{NarasimhanSmid-2007}].
 The networks constructed in \citet{AldousKendall-2007} are averaged rather than uniform versions of geometric spanner networks, for which the fixed multiple of Euclidean distance is replaced by a logarithmic additive excess and a specific constraint is imposed on the total network length (rather than, say, small vertex degree or total number of edges).